-a. the execution, delivery and performance of the Engagement has been duly authorized and does not conflict with or violate any contractual, statutory, common law, legal, regulatory or other obligation by which the Municipality is bound; and the Engagement is the legal, valid and binding obligation of the Municipality, enforceable in accordance with its terms.
+- a. the execution, delivery and performance of the Engagement has been duly authorized and does not, and with the passage of time, will not conflict with or violate any contractual, statutory, common law, legal, regulatory or other obligation by which the Municipality is bound; and - b. the Engagement is the legal, valid and binding obligation of the Municipality, enforceable in accordance with its terms.